schoebey/taskplanner/README.md

 ## Requirements

-* Qt 5 (built using Qt 5.4.2, might work with older versions)
+* Qt 5 (built using Qt 5.9.8, might work with older versions)
-* QtCreator IDE (pro-file supplied, project files for other IDEs might come at a later date)
+* IDE with CMake-Support (big thanks to ballessay for porting the whole thing to CMake)
 * C++11 compliant compiler

 ## CSS documentation